Got some exciting news for you – especially, if you are into yoga, weight lifting, or even a competitive weightlifting!

 - Makes you feel grounded and fully aware of how you are standing.

-- As the name suggests, the mountain pose encourages you to stand tall, strong, and still – like
+- As the name suggests, the mountain pose encourages you to stand tall, strong, and still – like a mountain.

 - Stand with your feet hip-width apart; spread your toes’ weight evenly across your feet.